 Non-NWCG Federal Agency Resources

-AFS will process requests for non-NWCG Federal Agency employees and ensure that reimbursable services agreements are in place.
+AICC will process requests for non-NWCG Federal Agency employees and ensure that reimbursable services agreements are in place.
 Costs are reimbursable to AFS and included with the Suppression and Non-Specific Suppression Support billings.

 Alaska Orientation Briefing

-Resources from other GACCs ordered to Alaska incidents will have an Alaska Orientation BriefingAlaska Orientation Briefing package made available to them prior to mobilization.
+Resources from other GACCs ordered to Alaska incidents will have an Alaska Orientation Briefing package made available to them prior to mobilization.

 Miscellaneous Assistance

+Alaska Protecting Agencies work closely with each other to provide services that benefit all wildland fire agencies.
+Support for some of these services is cross-billed through this agreement and documented in Attachment 1: Annual Fixed Costs Table 11, Table 12, and Table 13.

+Not all interagency services are cross-billed through this agreement.
+A list of some of these unbilled services appears in Attachment 1: Annual Fixed Costs Table 14.
+This list is not comprehensive and there is no implied commitment by any of the agencies to continue to fund these items without reimbursement.

-Attachment 1Annual Fixed Costs Table 11Table 12Table 13Attachment 1Annual Fixed Costs Table 14Agencies are accountable for tracking the expenditures charged for the items listed in this clause.
+Agencies are accountable for tracking the expenditures charged for the items listed in this Miscellaneous Assistance Section.
 Where separate reimbursable agreements are necessary, establishing reimbursable agreements and charge codes pre-season is encouraged.
-Costs associated with this clause that are eligible for reimbursement using a Bill for Collection may be totaled and included as a separate line item in the Annual Fixed Costs billing.
+Costs associated with this Miscellaneous Assistance Section that are eligible for reimbursement using a Bill for Collection may be totaled and included as a separate line item in the Annual Fixed Costs billing.
 Each bill is subject to audit.

 Exchange of funds between Parties to this Agreement for work not associated with wildland fire is outside of the scope of this agreement and requires independent reimbursable agreements.